docker/extensions-sdk/docs/dev/api/docker.md

 }
 ```

-In this example the docker command output is a json output.
+In this example, the docker command output is a json output.
-For convenience, the command result object also has methods to easily parse it.
+For convenience, the command result object also has methods to easily parse it:

-- `result.lines(): string[]` split output lines
+- `result.lines(): string[]` splits output lines.
-- `result.parseJsonObject(): any` parse a well-formed json output
+- `result.parseJsonObject(): any` parses a well-formed json output.
-- `result.parseJsonLines(): any[]` parse each output line as a json object
+- `result.parseJsonLines(): any[]` parses each output line as a json object.

 ▸ **exec**(`cmd`, `args`, `options`): `void`

-Streams the output as a result of the execution of a docker command.
+The command above streams the output as a result of the execution of a docker command.
-Useful when you need to get the output as a stream or the output of the command is too long.
+This is useful if you need to get the output as a stream or the output of the command is too long.

 ```typescript linenums="1"
 await ddClient.docker.cli.exec("logs", ["-f", "..."], {